-(a) Any person or persons or applicant aggrieved by a decision of a zoning officer has a right of appeal therefrom to the Planning Commission, and, thereafter, if necessary, to the Board of Appeals.
+Any person or persons or applicant aggrieved by a decision of a zoning officer has a right of appeal therefrom to the Planning Commission, and, thereafter, if necessary, to the Circuit Court of Jefferson County, West Virginia pursuant to W. Va.
+Code § 8A-9-1.